Are you providing your workers with regular, meaningful opportunities for your team to develop? If not, you're missing a critical element.

 According to Gallup's findings in 2019, the cost of replacing an individual can range from one-and-a-half to two times that employee's annual salary.
 Even hourly employees are costly to replace.
 Gallup puts the yearly cost to U.S. businesses at roughly $1 trillion.

 Though high turnover is costly, it is also a fixable problem.
 A practical learning and development strategy vastly increases retention and benefits businesses in myriad ways.

 The Importance of Buy-In from All Levels

-A successful employee development program requires buy-in from all levels of your organization.
+A successful employee performance plan requires buy-in from all levels of your organization.

 This stipulation means that employees need to invest in creating and pursuing development goals, while managers and human resources departments have to work with them hand-in-hand.

 It should be a formal program with dedicated resources, not just something your employees do from time to time when they have a moment to spare.

 Moreover, an employee development program is not just for rank-and-file workers.
 Your managers can also benefit from a development program.

 Creating a development plan